-Many refugee and immigrant mothers have never worked outside of the home or used childcare services.
-In the USA, you will probably have to work outside of your home to have enough money, especially in a single-parent household.
+Some refugee and immigrant parents have never had someone else care for their children.
+In the USA, you will probably have to work outside your home to have enough money.
+This is particularly common for households with one parent.

-If you are married, you and your spouse may be able to work different hours so that you do not have to If you are married, you and your spouse could work different hours not to send your children to daycare; this can save you money, but it also means you might not see each other very much.
+You and your spouse or partner may be able to work different hours so that you do not have to send your children to daycare.
+This can save you money, but it also means you might not see each other as much.
 This can also be hard for men from some cultural backgrounds, who are not used to taking care of their children.

 Sharing care with other families

-You may be able to find another parent who will “swap” childcare with you; this means you will watch their children one day, and they will watch your children the other day.
-This is a good idea if you have family, neighbors, or friends who have children close in age to your children.
+You may be able to find another parent who will “swap” childcare with you.
+This means you will watch their children one day, and they will watch your children the other day.
+This is a good idea if you have family, neighbors, or friends who have children close in age to your own children.

 “Daycare” means the daily care of your children by someone other than you, typically outside of your own home.

-Another is a daycare center.
-They are not in a private home, and they have more children at them.
+- A daycare center.
+They are not in a private home, and they usually have more children at them.

 Most daycares require you to register and pay monthly.
+Daycares are typically available from 7a to 6p but each can be different.
 Some cities have drop-in daycares where you can bring your children for just a few hours.

-State governments license in-home daycares and daycare centers.
+State governments license home based daycares and daycare centers.
 This means they check if the daycare is safe or not.
 The state also makes rules for daycares to follow.

 You can send your children to preschool when they are about two years old.
 Preschools help prepare kids for school.